cshuptrine/nyckle-website-new/_posts/2023-02-27-28-practical-computer-vision-use-cases.md

 date: 2023-02-27
 author: nyckel
 stage: true
-seo_title: 28 Practical Computer Vision Use Cases
 summary: "Computer vision has far-reaching benefits, and some of your favorite brands may be using it without you even realizing it.
 We put together a list of 28 real-world computer vision use cases to inspire you to think about how to use computer vision in your business. "
-seo_description: "Learn about 28 practical computer vision use cases that enable companies to automate repetitive tasks or achieve things they couldn’t otherwise. "
+description: "Learn about 28 practical computer vision use cases that enable companies to automate repetitive tasks or achieve things they couldn’t otherwise. "
-og_image: /blog/images/practical-computer-vision-use-cases.jpg
+image: /blog/images/practical-computer-vision-use-cases.webp
-og_image_alt: List of 28 practical computer vision cases
+image_alt: List of 28 practical computer vision cases
 ---

 With computer vision, you train a machine learning (ML) function to understand the contents of an image.
 When a function can accurately predict what’s in an image, it enables companies to automate repetitive tasks or achieve things they wouldn’t have been able to otherwise.
 (For example, [Gardyn used computer vision](https://www.nyckel.com/blog/gardyn-reduces-workload-by-70-while-growing-2x-after-implementing-computer-vision/) to speed the assessment of its customers’ plant health.)